 Thank you for this opportunity to offer testimony on H.B.
-2682.
+2043.
 The Citizens' Utility Ratepayer Board is opposed to this bill for the following reasons:

-Current Kansas law, at K.S.A 66-1,184, regarding parallel generation services, represents the existing policy on payment to small generators for electricity placed on a utility grid.
+Current law, at K.S.A 66-1,184, regarding parallel generation services, represents the existing Kansas policy on payments to small scale generators for electricity placed on a utility grid.
 CURB supports the current law and the current economic framework for payments to small generators.

-Under the current law, customers that also operate small generators do not avoid paying the fixed costs necessary for the utility to remain ready, willing and able to supply power to the customer when needed.
-The current law does allow the payment of 150% of fuel cost, which is a 50% subsidy on fuel.
-This subsidy has to be made up by other customers.
-However, after numerous debates the legislature, as set forth in the current law, has determined that a mechanism that compensates a small generator for the utility's fixed costs, costs that are not being avoided, is the wrong economic policy.
+Under the current law, a utility customer that also operates a small scale generator does not avoid paying the fixed costs necessary for the utility to remain ready, willing and able to supply power to the customer whenever the customer needs the utility's services.
+The customer pays normal retail rates for any energy used, and is paid the equivalent of 150% of the utility's fuel cost, for any energy placed on the grid.
+This 50% fuel subsidy is a cost to the utility that ultimately must be paid by the utility's other customers.
+However, after numerous debates the legislature has determined that a mechanism that compensates a small scale generator based on the utility's fixed costs, costs that are not being avoided, is the wrong economic policy.